 Colorectal cancer is when cancer starts in either the tissue lining of the colon or the rectum.
 If the cancer starts in the colon it is known as colon or bowel cancer.
 If it starts in the rectum it is known as rectal cancer.
 Both organs are part of the body’s gastrointestinal (GI) system making colorectal cancer a GI cancer.

-As a Rocky Mountain Cancer Centers patient your cancer care will be overseen by a medical oncologist/hematologist.
-As your primary cancer care physician he/she will manage your treatment plans and medical therapies—including the administering of chemotherapy; monitor and evaluate your progress; and collaborate with other medical caregivers on additional treatment options like radiation therapy.
-He/she will lead a team of highly trained clinical providers including physician assistants, nurse practitioners and oncology-trained nurses, fighting cancer on your behalf.
+As a Rocky Mountain Cancer Centers patient, your cancer care will be overseen by a medical oncologist/hematologist.
+As your primary cancer care physician he/she will manage your cancer treatment plans and medical therapies—including the administering of chemotherapy, monitor and evaluate your progress, and collaborate with other medical caregivers on additional treatment options like radiation therapy.
+Your cancer specialist will lead a team of highly-trained cancer care providers including physician assistants, nurse practitioners, and oncology-trained nurses, who are fighting cancer on your behalf.

-The head and neck cancer group includes cancers that begin in the moist tissue linings of the mouth, nose and throat.
-Treatment options may include surgery, radiation therapy, chemotherapy, or a combination of any or all.
+The head and neck cancer group includes cancers that begin in the moist tissue linings of the mouth, nose, and throat.
+Head and neck cancer treatment options may include surgery, radiation therapy, chemotherapy, or a combination of any or all.
 Given the location of these cancers, rehabilitative therapy may also be needed as treatments may affect eating, speaking or breathing.

-The internal medicine specialty that deals with the diagnosis and treatment of benign and malignant blood-related conditions is called hematology, and the specialist with expertise in this area is a hematologist.
-Benign blood conditions include anemia, bleeding and clotting disorders (hemostasis and thrombosis), blood count irregularities and platelet irregularities.
-Malignant conditions include leukemia, lymphoma and myeloma.
+The internal medicine specialty that deals with the diagnosis and treatment of benign and malignant blood-related conditions is called hematology.
+The specialist with expertise in this area is a hematologist.
+Benign blood conditions include anemia, bleeding, and clotting disorders (hemostasis and thrombosis), blood count irregularities and platelet irregularities.
+Malignant conditions include leukemia, lymphoma, and myeloma.

 Leukemia is when abnormal white blood cells grow and divide, inside bone marrow, crowding out normal cells and affecting their production and function.
-Common types are: acute lymphocytic leukemia (ALL) chronic lymphocytic leukemia (CLL), acute myeloid leukemia (AML) and chronic myeloid leukemia (CML).
+Common types of leukemia include acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), acute myeloid leukemia (AML), and chronic myeloid leukemia (CML).
 These classifications reflect the rate and type of abnormal cells being produced and help guide treatment planning.

 Lung cancer usually starts in the cells that line the air passage of one or both lungs.
 These abnormal, abundant cells divide rapidly and form tumors which interfere with the functioning of the lung(s) to provide oxygen to the body.
 There are two main types of lung cancer, small cell and non-small cell.